-The siege tower could have steps or ladders inside, the soldiers would work their way up-to the top of the siege tower, once at the top of the siege tower a platform could be lowered to meet the top of the castle wall similar to a drawbridge (see images)
+The siege tower could have steps or ladders inside, the soldiers would work their way up to the top of the siege tower, once at the top of the siege tower a platform could be lowered to meet the top of the castle wall similar to a drawbridge (see images)

-The soldiers could then dash across the wooden platform onto the battlements and walk ways of the castle walls, however this wasn’t so easy as defending soldiers were always ready and waiting to kill them.
+The soldiers could then dash across the wooden platform onto the battlements and walkways of the castle walls, however, this wasn’t so easy as defending soldiers were always ready and waiting to kill them.

 A Siege tower was among those rare medieval siege weapons that were constructed on the site of the siege.
 They could house soldiers of all sorts including crossbowmen, swordsmen, pike men, and others.

-The actual mechanism was just to push the tower, which moved on its wheels, and bring it as close to the castle walls as possible so that the soldiers inside the tower could climb the castle walls.
+The actual mechanism was just to push the tower, which moved on its wheels, and brings it as close to the castle walls as possible so that the soldiers inside the tower could climb the castle walls.

 This siege tower was divided into nine stories and was manned by 200 soldiers.
 Siege towers could be moved to the most vulnerable location along the castle walls and operated from there.
 Larger siege towers usually also required rack and pinion to move effectively.

-Siege towers were among the most effective and extensive used medieval siege weapons.
+Siege towers were among the most effective and extensively used medieval siege weapons.
 These towers, unlike most other siege weapons such as catapults, were mostly made on the site of the siege and could be constructed into various sizes.

 The siege tower was moved on wheels and could house soldiers of various types.
-The main purpose of the siege tower was to transport the soldiers on the castle walls and penetrate the defence.
+The main purpose of the siege tower was to transport the soldiers on the castle walls and penetrate the defense.

 We hope you enjoy reading this article on medieval siege towers, if you would like to learn more about other medieval siege weapons similar to siege towers we look at the links at the bottom of this medieval siege towers page which will give you some interesting articles to look at another siege weapons.